 How can you and your partner find the ideal partner for your surrogacy experience?
 Read on to learn more about the different types of surrogacies and what you can expect in your search for a surrogate.

 A surrogate is a woman chosen to carry a child for a couple or an intended parent.
 There are various reasons why intended parents choose surrogacy.
-Couples who decide to utilize a surrogate do so due to fertility issues, risks, or are a LGBTQ+ partnership.
+Couples who decide to utilize a surrogate do so due to fertility issues, risks, or are in a LGBTQ+ partnership.

 Traditional surrogacy means that there is a genetic link between the intended parent and the child.
 For example, if the intended parent is a same-sex couple, the man can provide his sperm to fertilize the surrogate’s egg.
 Couples who partake in a traditional surrogacy experience must seek legal counsel to ensure their rights.